Srinathi117/Srinathi117/README.md

 # Hi there, I'm Srinathi 👋
-"I’m passionate about open-source contributions and love exploring new technologies."
+I’m passionate about open-source contributions and love exploring new technologies.

 ## 🚀 About Me
 - 🔭 I’m currently working on **.. (https://github.com/yourusername/yourproject)**